PC-Gaming-Wiki/PC-Gaming-Wiki.github.io/guides/basictrouble.md

 ### Blue Screen of Death

 Blue screens always provide a stop code.
 Google that.
 If it is driver related, it will provide a .sys file generally, reinstall that driver.
 Blue screens are usually driver related, but sometimes things such as corrupt system files can cause it as well.
+Use [BlueScreenView](https://www.bleepingcomputer.com/download/bluescreenview/) to see what caused the error.
+Googling the stop code should bring you to microsofts documentation and should indicate where the issue lies.
+If you are getting several different errors, try finding a common denominator.
+A majority of the time, a driver issue is going to be the culprit, though not always.